RMerl/asuswrt-merlin/README-merlin.txt

  * RT-AC5300
  * RT-AC1900 & RT-AC1900P (use the RT-AC68U firmware)

-Supported devices on version 382 and newer:
+Devices supported on the new generation/current branch (382.xx and newer):
+ * RT-AC66U_B1 (use the RT-AC68U firmware)
  * RT-AC56U
- * RT-AC68U
- * RT-AC3200
+ * RT-AC68U, RT-AC68P, RT-AC68UF (including HW revision C1 and E1)
  * RT-AC88U
  * RT-AC3100
  * RT-AC86U
+ * RT-AC1900 & RT-AC1900P (use the RT-AC68U firmware)

 No longer supported:
  * RT-N16